blgit-org/blgit/post/front_matter.md

 image: front_matter.jpg
 ---

-Each post (and also the home page of your blog) need to have a front matter section that looks something like that:
+Each `.md` file should have a front matter section like so:

 ```
 ---